 Today there are 3.25 million refugees registered with UNRWA, of whom 1.07 million live in 59 refugee camps characterised by chronic overcrowding and poverty.
 As refugees they have also suffered from extreme denial of human, civil and political rights, and often find themselves condemned to a future without hope and international concern.
 Despite the signing of the 1993 Oslo Peace Accord, the basic living conditions of the Palestinians have changed very little.

 Whether they live in the Occupied Territories or neighbouring Arab countries, Palestinian refugees are faced with tremendous obstacles in breaking out of the cycle of deprivation and despair.
 Finding employment and being able to support themselves and their families is their greatest ambition, and depends upon adequate educational provision.

 Palestinians need good English for skilled jobs, to enter university and to communicate with the outside world.
 Children learn English in Palestinian Authority and UNRWA schools but class sizes are often large.
 Unipal classes enable students to learn with native speakers.

 Unipal and Education

 Unipal was formed in 1972 by Eleanor Aitken, herself a language teacher, who on a journey through the Middle East was shocked at the plight of the Palestinian refugees.
-Since then a total of over 600 young Unipal volunteers have run summer teaching projects with refugee children in the camps.
+Since then a total of over 700 Unipal volunteers have run summer teaching projects with refugee children in the camps.